ashleyedds/blog2.0/content/post/curiosity/index.md

 ---
-title: "Mindful Curiosity: Embracing Questions Without Fear"
+title: Mindful Curiosity
-description: "Exploring the power of curiosity in leadership—how shifting our mindset from "pushing back" to seeking understanding can foster growth and confidence."
+description: Exploring the power of curiosity in leadership—how shifting our mindset from "pushing back" to seeking understanding can foster growth and confidence. license.enabled: false
-license.enabled: false
 slug: mindful-curiosity
 date: 2025-03-04